-What does being a Priority Consumer mean?
+What does being a priority consumer mean?

-When Gas Transporters (or shippers) make contact with large consumers for the purpose of load shedding, they will not contact priority consumers in the first instance, who instead will be permitted to continue to take gas for essential purposes and disregard public appeals to stop using gas - unless otherwise directed by the Gas Transporter.
+When Gas Transporters (or shippers) make contact with large consumers for the purpose of load shedding (requests to stop using gas), they will not contact priority consumers in the first instance, who instead will be permitted to continue to take gas for essential purposes and disregard public appeals to stop using gas.
+Unless otherwise directed by the Gas Transporter.